Explore more about: OLAP Cube Designing

 - Fast aggregation or pre-aggregation

-1. Multi-dimensional databases: – data is stored in alternative manner of faster structures.
+1. Multi-dimensional databases: – data is stored in an alternative manner of faster structures.

 2. Pre-aggregation:– data is aggregated at different levels of granularity which means monthly, quarterly, semester and year wise data is stored.